shopware/shopware/src/Docs/10-administration/40-data-management.md

 ### Creating a new entity
 Creating new entities is as easy as updating an existing one.
 The store provides a handy method called `create()` which will create new entities on the go.
-The method will automatically provides an Uuid v4 for the newly created entity.
+The method will automatically provide an Uuid v4 for the newly created entity.
-While creating the entity scheme provides information about the relationship and will automatically generates association stores on-the-fly.
+While creating the entities based on the entity scheme, we'll automatically generate association stores provided by the information from the entity scheme.

 ```
 Component.register('sw-hello-world', {